 Protecting the lives of 100,000 dogs

-By the time you finish reading this sentence, 4 dogs will have been brutally killed in Sierra Leone.
+Thousands of innocent dogs are suffering agonising deaths by stoning or brutal beating in Sierra Leone.
 This slaughter is driven by a fear of dog bites and rabies.
-Our project will save and improve the lives of 100,000 dogs in Freetown by controlling rabies and promoting responsible dog ownership.
+Our project will save and improve the lives of 100,000 dogs in Freetown by controlling rabies and changing negative attitudes.

 January 2017 - December 2020